simetb/PyExcutorHub/README.md

 PyExecutorHub is a serverless execution platform that allows you to run Python scripts and bots in isolated Docker containers.
 It provides a REST API for program execution, monitoring, and management with advanced container monitoring capabilities.

 ### Key Features
+- **🔐 Secure Authentication**: JWT-based authentication with random credentials
+- **📋 Parameterized Execution**: Configure command-line parameters for each program
-- **Isolated Execution**: Each program runs in its own Docker container
+- **🏗️ Isolated Execution**: Each program runs in its own Docker container
-- **Custom Docker Images**: Use specific images for different runtime requirements
+- **🐳 Custom Docker Images**: Use specific images for different runtime requirements
-- **Real-time Monitoring**: Track execution status and logs
+- **📊 Real-time Monitoring**: Track execution status and detailed statistics
-- **Container Monitoring**: View logs by Docker image and active containers
+- **🔍 Container Monitoring**: View logs by Docker image and active containers
-- **Flexible Configuration**: Easy setup and customization
+- **⚙️ Flexible Configuration**: Easy setup and customization
-- **Actions System**: Pre and post-execution hooks
+- **🔧 Actions System**: Pre and post-execution hooks
-- **Multi-language Support**: Python, Node.js, and shell scripts
+- **🌐 Multi-language Support**: Python, Node.js, and shell scripts
-- **Concurrent Control**: Prevent system overload with execution limits
+- **⚡ Concurrent Control**: Prevent system overload with execution limits
+- **📄 LibreOffice Integration**: Document processing capabilities

 ## 🏗️ Architecture